 - Request accommodations with the campus Center for Student Accessibility (CSA) representative at the beginning of each term.
 (At least three weeks notice is required for certain adjustments).

 - Complete a Semester Request for Services form and submit it to your campus CSA Advisor or Manager.

-- Follow published policies and procedures of Disability Support Services and Palm Beach State College.
+- Follow published policies and procedures of the Center for Student Accessibility and Palm Beach State College.